Physical Abuse and Sexual Abuse Compensation

 There is a new criminal offence for 'grooming' children with the intention of committing child abuse.
 There is also a new criminal offence of failure to disclose sexual offences, which makes it an offence if adults fail to report a reasonable belief that a child sexual offence has been committed to police unless they have a reasonable excuse for not reporting.
 In addition, there is a new criminal offence of failure to protect a child from sexual abuse by a person in a position of responsibility within an organisation, which applies to people within organisations with authority who knew of a risk of child sexual abuse by someone in the organisation and negligently failed to reduce or remove the risk.

 In July 2017, the Wrongs Amendment (Organisational Child Abuse) Act 2017 (Vic) came into force.
 The legislation provides for an organisation to be held liable in negligence for organisational child abuse, unless it can establish that it took reasonable precautions to prevent the abuse.

-Ryan Carlisle Thomas is committed to keeping you informed as to how changes to the law affect your rights.
+RCT Law is committed to keeping you informed as to how changes to the law affect your rights.